 The advantage here is that because water is pulled through the skimmer, it will run over the tablets, dissolving them more quickly than if they were just floating around the pool.
 This means a higher concentration of chlorine in your water, which translates to cleaner, more sanitary water.

-Just make sure you remove the partially dissolved tablets from the pool skimmer when your pump isn’t running to keep the highly chlorinated water from sitting in one place, possibly damaging equipment.
-Or, get a variable-speed pool pump, if you don’t already have one, to keep your water circulating without using a lot of energy or running up your electric bill.
+NOTE: Just make sure you remove the partially dissolved tablets from the pool skimmer when your pump isn’t running to keep the highly chlorinated water from sitting in one place, possibly damaging equipment.

 It’s great if you have an automatic pool cleaner, but there will be times when you’ll need to manually vacuum your pool.
 When that happens, you can put your pool’s circulation system to work.